EthanC2/random-array-generator/README.md

 # random-array-generator
+Utility for my project in my algorithms class from 2021.
 This project was a product of a need for a vast amount of randomly-generated for testing my code in my algorithms class.
 I used C++17's _if constexpr_ to reduce the size of the class where it wasn't needed as well as _noexcept_ to allow for more optimizations.
 If you don't want to use C++17, then just remove all instances of _constexpr_ and _noexcept_ uses with `:%s/constexpr//g` and `:%s/noexcept//g` (Vim).